 NOTE: The new Biocolor Sircol™ 2.0 Soluble Collagen Assay is now available!
 This latest addition to the highly cited family of "Sircol" collagen kits combines an

-enhance collagen sensitivity and specificity.
+updated 96-well microplate format with an improved dye formulation to significantly enhance collagen sensitivity and specificity.
 This makes it possible to directly analyze collagen from complex samples such as conditioned media during 2D or 3D cell culture.

 Description

-The Biocolor Sircol™ Soluble Collagen Assay is a quantitative assay for measurement of both acid-soluble and pepsin-soluble collagens.
+The Biocolor Sircol™ Soluble Collagen Assay is a quantitative dye-binding assay for measurement of both acid-soluble and pepsin-soluble collagens.

 The assay can assess the rate of newly synthesized collagen.
 New collagen is produced during periods of rapid growth and development.
 New collagen is also generated during inflammation, wound healing and tumor development.